EliaGorokhovsky/Fabula/README.md

 ## Study Mode

-Study Mode allows you to choose questions from seven premade categories or create your own.
+Study Mode allows you to choose questions from eight premade categories or create your own.
+Please allow some time after pressing the button for the first time - the app needs to construct all the categories, and it will be quicker all subsequent times.

 *Categories* are guidelines for picking questions.
 When playing with a set of questions from a category, the questions will be chosen randomly from the pool of questions available to that category.
 Selecting a category or creating a new one opens a dialog where you can (in addition to changing the category's name and starting a set of questions) adjust the relative weights of different types of questions.
 For instance, creating a category with a 1 next to Business Jargon and a 3 next to Parliamentary Procedures will make Parliamentary Procedures questions show up three times as often as Business Jargon questions in sets of questions from that category.